Plan Your Visit

 When will the Cleveland History Center Reopen

-CHC will reopen with modified hours on Friday, July 24 at 10:00 am for Members Only.
+CHC reopened to Members with modified hours on Friday, July 24 at 10:00 am.

-CHC will reopen with modified hours on Saturday, July 25 at 10:00 am for the General Public and Members.
+CHC reopened to the general public with modified hours on Saturday, July 25 at 10:00 am.

 I reserved tickets; how should I prepare for my visit?